richchapler/AzureSolutionsDocumentation/docs/DevOps_SynapseDeployment.md

 -----

 ## Exercise 3: Synapse Resources
-In this exercise, we will incorporate Synapse Integration Runtimes, Linked Services, Datasets and parameterized Pipelines.
+In this exercise, we will create and deploy Integration Runtimes, Linked Services, Datasets and parameterized Pipelines.

 ### Step 1: Integration Runtimes